Three Constitutional Amendments You Should Know as a Criminal Defendant

 Speak With a Florida Criminal Defense Attorney Today

 It is hard to remember or understand your rights when you are going through the stressful and highly emotional process of an arrest.
-Contact a Jacksonville criminal defense attorney at The Law Office of Timothy Armstrong, P.A. today regarding your case.
+Contact a Jacksonville criminal defense attorney at The Armstrong Law Group, P.A. today regarding your case.
 We can help protect your constitutional rights and mount a valuable defense in your case.
 Call us at 904-356-8618 or contact us online now to schedule a consultation.